Updated: Jun 13

 If you are on the lookout for souvenirs, "Cotswold Barn" is definitely worth a visit.
 Located on A424 near Longborough, it is easily accessible, surrounded by beautiful countryside and has a large car park.

 The shop stocks Cotswold-themed tea towels, aprons, oven gloves, tea cosies, tea cups and mugs, cuddly toys, skincare products and more.
-Here you can also buy some fresh local produce: milk, butter, eggs, cheeses, sausages, ales, cakes and biscuits etc.
+Here you can also buy some fresh local produce: milk, butter, eggs, cheeses, sausages, ales, cakes and biscuits etc. Logs and kindling for sale all year around.

 Fancy a cuppa or lunch?
 The café serves homemade sandwiches, soups, quiches and pies, salads and a nice selection of cakes.
 The open terrace has plenty of seating and overlooks rolling Cotswold hills.